 The final two key differences are privacy and accessibility.
 With your personal credit score or report, no one is allowed to see it except for you and a select few.
 Your business credit score/report is open to the public.
 Anyone can get access to it if they pay the necessary fees.

 That is it!
-The fundamental difference between Business Credit and Personal Credit is that personal credit is any form of credit that is linked to personal information like your social security number.
-While business credit is any form of credit linked to your business through your tax ID and its use by vendors and guarantors to rate your business ability make payments and borrow money.
+To sum up, the fundamental difference between business credit and personal credit is that the second one is any form of credit that is linked to your personal information, like your social security number.
+Business credit, on the other hand, is any form of credit linked to your business through your tax ID, and its use by vendors and guarantors to rate your business ability make payments and borrow money.